geekiam/website/static/posts/what-is-a-terminal-window.md

 Confusingly Microsoft Windows provides several options for a Terminal Application.

-* ***Command prompt*** - A critical part of the Microsoft Disk Operating System (MS-DOS) command line interface.
+* **Command prompt** - A critical part of the Microsoft Disk Operating System (MS-DOS) command line interface.
 It is the fundamental setting for the interface, where the prompt sets the stage for executing command lines of code.
 Up until the emergence of new Windows-oriented graphical interfaces, the DOS command prompt was the most common way to interact with the personal computer.
+The command prompt provides very limited functionality.

-* ***Powershell Console***
+* **Powershell Console**
   Windows PowerShell comes installed by default in every Windows, starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.

   Windows PowerShell is a scripting engine .DLL that's embedded into multiple hosts.
 The most common hosts you'll start are the interactive command-line powershell.exe and the Interactive Scripting Environment powershell_ise.exe.

 * **Windows Terminal**
   Windows Terminal is a new, modern, fast, efficient, powerful, and productive terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and WSL (Windows Subsystem for Linux).